HMS Penelope (97): Force Q

 On 9 September 1943, Penelope was part of Force Q for Operation Avalanche, the allied landings at Salerno, Italy, during which she augmented the bombardment force.
 Penelope left the Salerno area on 26 September with Aurora and at the beginning of October was transferred to the Levant in view of a possible attack on the island of Kos in the Dodecanese.
 On 7 October, with the cruiser and other ships, she sank six enemy landing craft, one ammunition ship and an armed trawler off Stampalia.
 While the ships were retiring through the Scarpanto Straits south of Rhodes, they were attacked by 18 Ju 87 "Stuka" dive-bombers of I Gruppe Sturzkampfgeschwader 3 MEGARA.
 Although damaged by a bomb, Penelope was able to return to Alexandria at 22 kn.
 On 19 November 1943 the ship moved to Haifa in connection with possible developments in the Lebanon situation.
 Towards the end of 1943, she was ordered to Gibraltar for Operation Stonewall, (anti-blockade-runner duties), in the Atlantic.
-On 27 December, the forces in this operation destroyed the German blockade-runner Alsterufer which was sunk by aircraft co-operating with Royal Navy ships.
+On 27 December, the forces in this operation destroyed the German blockade-runner Alsterufer, sunk by aircraft co-operating with Royal Navy ships.
 Penelope returned to Gibraltar on 30 December and took part in Operation Shingle, the amphibious assault on Anzio, Italy, providing gunfire support as part of Force X with on 22 January 1944.
 She also assisted in the bombardments in the Formia area during the later operations.
 She made eight shoots on 8 February.

 Sinking

 On 18 February 1944, Penelope, under the command of George Devereux Belben, was leaving Naples to return to the Anzio area when she was torpedoed at by the under the command of Horst-Arno Fenski.
-A torpedo struck her in the aft engine room and was followed sixteen minutes later by another torpedo that hit in the aft boiler room, causing her to immediately begin sinking; 417 of the crew, including the captain, went down with the ship, with only 206 survivors.
+A torpedo struck her in the aft engine room and was followed sixteen minutes later by another torpedo that hit in the aft boiler room, causing her to immediately begin sinking; 417 of the crew, including the captain, went down with the ship; there were only 206 survivors.
 A memorial plaque commemorating those lost is in St Ann's Church, HM Dockyard, Portsmouth.

 Cultural references

 C. S. Forester, author of the Horatio Hornblower series of sea stories set at the time of the Napoleonic Wars, published his novel The Ship in May 1943.
 It is set in the war in the Mediterranean and follows a Royal Navy light cruiser in an action where it defeats a superior Italian force.
 The author dedicated the book "with the deepest respect to the officers and crew of HMS Penelope".
-The story of the fictional HMS Artemis is based on but does not follow in detail, the Second Battle of Sirte.
+The story of the fictional HMS Artemis is based on, but does not follow in detail, the Second Battle of Sirte.
 The book was published before Penelope was sunk.

-Former British politician Penny Mordaunt is named after Penelope.
+Former British politician Penelope "Penny" Mordaunt is named after Penelope.